European soccer split as 12 clubs launch breakaway league - WTMJ

 “We will help football at every level and take it to its rightful place in the world,” he said.
 “Football is the only global sport in the world with more than four billion fans and our responsibility as big clubs is to respond to their desires.”

-While they want to only play midweek and stay in their domestic leagues, the rebels clubs were warned that won’t be possible by those competitions and UEFA.
+While they want to only play midweek and stay in their domestic leagues, the rebel clubs were warned that won’t be possible by those competitions and UEFA.

+The Super League plans, which were first leaked in January, escalated into a greater threat to implement them on the eve of UEFA’s planned announcement of a new format for the Champions League.
+While the long-standing existing competition that grew from the European Cup would increase to 36 teams and add more games as desired by the wealthiest clubs, they remained frustrated that UEFA would not grant more control of the sale of television and commercial rights.

+Still, the European Club Association’s board and the UEFA clubs’ competitions committee on Friday had signed up to expanding the Champions League from 2024 — ahead of ratification by the UEFA executive committee on Monday.

 AP Sports Writer Graham Dunbar in Montreux, Switzerland, contributed to this report